c-o-pr/ddrescue-helper/README.md

 - [x] ADD 4K block size option to ddrescue for 4K Advanced Format Drives
 - [x] ADD System detection of ddrescue version or options: ADDED check for direct I/O capability but not a comprehensive version review
 - [x] ADD ZAP slow reads
-- [x] XXX Normalize get_fs_tyoe
+- [x] XXX Normalize get_fs_type
-- [x] XXX The warning for ZAP overlapping format datastructures needs to be device format aware-- drive versus volume
+- [x] XXX The warning for ZAP overlapping format data structures needs to be device format aware-- drive versus volume
 - [x] ADD Improve situational awareness of the EFI service partition re MBR
 - [x] ADD fsck whole drive format vs. volumes.
 - [x] ADD -p -z -Z checks for unmanageably large numbers of problem blocks in the map
 - [x] ADD zap preview and confirmation
-- [x] ADD -z print a summary of LBA extents affected by read errors This is a sanity check for -Z. Large areas of errors indicates a failed drive and zapping is impractical.
+- [x] ADD -z print a summary of LBA extents affected by read-errors This is a sanity check for -Z. Large areas of errors indicates a failed drive and zapping is impractical.
 - [x] ADD prettify the output of -Z and save it in a log
 - [x] XXX Fix src/dst relative file path naming to be per CWD not the label folder
 - [x] ADD Sanity checks for src/dst aliases and symlinks